isomerpages/mindef-ndp2022/_faq/Virtual Engagement.md

 ## 9. Virtual Engagement

 #### Q9-1.
 What is Voice of the Nation 22 about?
 Voice of the Nation 22 (VOTN22) is one of NDP22’s virtual engagement activities.
-We invite all Singaporeans to sing their hearts out to this year’s NDP Theme Song “Stronger Together”.
+We invite all Singaporeans to sing their hearts out to this year’s NDP Theme Song <a href="https://www.youtube.com/watch?v=IScTJbj_6kc" target="_blank">“Stronger Together”</a>.
 By participating in VOTN22, you stand a chance to: 1) be featured in the VOTN video montage; and 2) win a pair of tickets to one of the NDP Shows<sup>1</sup> OR 3) win an August Plushie<sup>2</sup> in a lucky draw!

 *<sup>1</sup> NDP Show Tickets are open only to Singaporeans and PRs residing in Singapore.*<br>
 *<sup>2</sup> August Plushies are open to anyone residing in Singapore.*